thelightdesigner/ScuffedWalls/Functions.md

  ## AppendTechnique
-tells the append function how to add on your custom data properties to other map object custom data.
+The merge priority of the values being appended
- - 0 = Will not overwrite any old custom data property but can still append to nulled properties.
-Useful for NJS and Offset fixing.
+ - 0 = Low Priority (Will not overwrite any property but can still append to nulled properties)
- - 1 = Overwrites the old custom data property for the new one.
-Useful for most applications.
+ - 1 = High Priority (Can overwrite any property)
- - 2 = Nulls all old customdata properties and appends on new ones.
-Useful for some internal stuff but not much else.
+ - 2~4 = ???
+(Dont use these)

 **default is 0**